w3f/polkadot-wiki/docs/learn/learn-governance.md

 Referring to the above image, when a referendum only has 25% turnout, the tally of "aye" votes has to reach 34% for it to pass.

-When the turnout rate is low, a super-majority is required to reject the proposal.
+When the turnout rate is low, a super-majority is required to reject the proposal .
 This means a lower threshold of "aye" votes have to be reached, but as turnout increases towards 100%, it becomes a simple majority.

 All three tallying mechanisms - majority carries, super-majority approve, and super-majority